 Using the Instant Pot to make a batch of oatmeal is so handy and makes them perfectly creamy every time.
 It's a hands-free cooking method meaning you don't have to stand and stir at the stove.
 This also makes a large amount, perfect for meal prep and making mornings so easy!

 I like to think of paleo as a great guideline, but it's not going to look the same for everyone.
 We don't eat any processed food or sugar, but there is a lot of food that is paleo that my husband can't have- like garlic, onions, mushrooms, cabbage, apples, pears, blackberries, honey and so much more!
 So when we find a real food that works for him, he eats it.
 That includes organic white rice and this gluten free soaked oatmeal.

 These oats are soaked for 24 hours in a water/vinegar mix.
 It helps break down their starches and makes them so much easier to digest.
 It reduces their phytic acid (an anti-nutrient) and allows your body to break them down better.
 So, if you don't digest oats well, try soaking them and that may change!
 It only takes a couple minutes the day before for a big batch.

-This is a very basic recipe.
-Like a blank slate.
+This gluten free Instant Pot oatmeal is a very basic recipe, like a blank slate.
 Add your favorite sweetener, add-ins and toppings.
-I went with sunflower butter, fresh berries, and hemp seeds.
+I went with nut butter, fresh berries, and hemp seeds.
 My childhood favorite was butter, maple syrup and raisins.

 Gluten Free Instant Pot Oatmeal